HumlabLu/HumlabLu/README.md

 ### Lund university Humanities Lab
 https://www.humlab.lu.se/about/

-LTA is developed at Humlab Lund university 2020 - 2021 and is a tool for presenting surveys in participants' mobile phones.
+LTA is developed at Humanities Lab Lund university 2020 - 2021 and is a tool for presenting surveys in participants' mobile phones.
 LTA consists of three repositories:
 #### Web app
 an admin web app where administrators manage participants, surveys and collected data